kevinselwyn/nessemble/docs/pages/syntax.md

 `[+-]` - Direction, required.

-A `+` direction means to jump to the temporary label that is further down in the code.
+N-number of `+`s means to jump to the temporary label that is N temporary labels further down in the code.

-A `-` direction means to jump to the temporary label that is further up in the code.
+N-number of `-`s means to jump to the temporary label that is N temporary labels further up in the code.

 Example: